 But the most appropriate way to know him would be through his work.

 His work is founded on compassion and expresses itself as demolition.
 In classical sense he is a most orthodox spiritual teacher, in the contemporary sense he is a veganism promoter, an environmental activist, a science activist, a campaigner against superstition, and a champion of essential human freedom.

 The sections most benefited by his work include:

-Animals: Given that the overwhelmingly biggest threat to animals of all kinds comes from the ignorance of man about his own body and self, reforming man’s mind is the best way to save animals.
-It is estimated that millions of animals especially animals used for food – chicken, goat, sheep, cows, buffaloes, fish have been saved due to his work.
-Besides a large number of wild animals too have been saved.
-With his efforts over the years it is broadly estimated that lakhs, if not millions, of people have adopted vegetarianism or veganism and have chosen an awakened lifestyle involving environmental consciousness and a low carbon footprint.
+Animals: Given that the overwhelmingly biggest threat to animals of all kinds comes from ignorance of man about his own body and self, reforming man’s mind is the best way to save animals.
+It is estimated that millions of animals, especially animals used as food – chicken, goat, sheep, cows, buffaloes, fish – have been saved due to Acharya Ji’s work.
+Besides, a large number of wild animals too have been saved.
+With his teachings over the years, lakhs, if not millions, of people have adopted vegetarianism or veganism and have chosen an awakened lifestyle involving environmental consciousness and a low carbon footprint.
 Many see him as the spiritual face of the vegan movement.

 Prashant Tripathi, known as Acharya Prashant, was born in 1978, at Agra, India.
 Eldest of three siblings, his father was a bureaucrat and mother a homemaker.
 His childhood was spent mostly in the state of Uttar Pradesh.